 Understanding Unit Planning with the Revised NYS World Language Standards – Part 1

 The Office of Bilingual Education and World Languages (OBEWL) of the New York State Education Department (NYSED) presents this next workshop in its 2021 Professional Learning Series.
-This online workshop, "Understanding Unit Planning with the Revised NYS World Language Standards ", is offered free of charge for world language educators and administrators working and studying in New York State schools, colleges, and universities.
+This online workshop, "Understanding Unit Planning with the Revised NYS World Language Standards - Part 1", is offered free of charge for world language educators and administrators working and studying in New York State schools, colleges, and universities.

 Workshop description: With a robust, interdisciplinary unit theme established, teachers are ready to explore key steps in planning a standards-based, culturally-contextualized thematic unit plan.
 The presenters will suggest ways to carry out the recursive process of planning and sequencing learning tasks that integrate the modes of communication.
 They will explain how to identify a toolbox of key vocabulary and grammatical structures that support language functions and proficiency targets from initial brainstorming to implementation.
 For teachers who have established unit plans, the presenters will share strategies for auditing and potentially revising those unit plans to align with the revised NYS Learning Standards for World Languages and checkpoint proficiency targets.